oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 The `relationship_templates` section of a service template lists the relationship templates that describe the relations between components that are used to compose cloud applications.
-Note that the explicit definition of relationship templatesis optional, since relationships between nodes get implicitly defined by referencing other node templates in the `requirements` sections of node templates.
+Note that the explicit definition of relationship templates is optional, since relationships between nodes get implicitly defined by referencing other node templates in the `requirements` sections of node templates.